erunion/hubot-zesty/README.md

 #### Configuration

-You'll need to add a `HUBOT_ZESTY_ACCOUNT_NAME` variable into your environment with the value being that that exists in your Zesty menu URL: `www.zesty.com/account-name`
+You'll need to add a `HUBOT_ZESTY_ACCOUNT_ID` variable into your environment with the value being your Zesty client ID found in your dashboard URL.

 #### Heroku

-    % heroku config:add HUBOT_ZESTY_ACCOUNT_NAME="your-zesty-account-name"
+    % heroku config:add HUBOT_ZESTY_ACCOUNT_ID="your-zesty-account-ID"

 #### Non-Heroku environment variables

-    % export HUBOT_ZESTY_ACCOUNT_NAME="your-zesty-account-name"
+    % export HUBOT_ZESTY_ACCOUNT_ID="your-zesty-account-ID"

 ### Installation
 1. Edit `package.json` and add `hubot-zesty` as a dependency.